2016 World Series: Cubs

-By the 2021 trade deadline, the Cubs had fully committed to a re-build, as established players such as Anthony Rizzo, Kris Bryant, and Javier Baez were traded away for young players and prospects; Rizzo was traded to the Yankees, Bryant went to the Giants, and Baez went to the Mets Many fans and media drew a comparison with the 2016 Cubs to the 1986 New York Mets, as both teams had a young core when they won a World Series, both clubs had staged thrilling comebacks to win their respective World Series in seven games, and they both looked like a start to a potential dynasty that ended up not materializing.
-After the departure of Kyle Hendricks following the 2024 season, no players remain from the Cubs' 2016 World Series team.
+By the 2021 trade deadline, the Cubs had fully committed to a re-build, as established players such as Anthony Rizzo, Kris Bryant, and Javier Baez were traded away for young players and prospects.
+Rizzo would be traded to the Yankees, Bryant went to the Giants, and Baez went to the Mets.
+Many fans and media drew a comparison with the 2016 Cubs to the 1986 New York Mets, as both teams had a young core when they won a World Series, both had staged thrilling comebacks to win their respective World Series in seven games, and both seemed to have further potential that ended up not materializing.
+Following the departure of Kyle Hendricks after the 2024 season, no players remained from the Cubs' 2016 World Series team.